deeptivaidy/CS7641-Crowd/README.md

 ## Introduction

 With the ongoing pandemic, counting the number of people in a given camera picture as well as understanding the distribution of the crowd can be extremely helpful in controlling the spread of the COVID-19 virus.
-For example, large shopping malls could use the crowd density to control the traffic entering the facilities.
+For example, when surveillance cameras detect large crowds on beach, where social distancing cannot be maintained, police department could be warned and advised to take action.
 We, therefore, would like to employ our knowledge and skills in machine learning to implement some crowd analyzing algorithms.
 Previous works have investigated using supervised learning and unsupervised learning to analyze crowd properties [1,2].
 We are especially interested in crowd detection and crowd counting: the first aims to differentiate the crowd from background noises in a surveillance picture, while the latter tries to count the number of people in a crowd.
 Crowd detection often uses unsupervised learning algorithms to perform binary classification [3], while the crowd counting normally takes the form of supervised learning using Convolutional Neural Networks (CNNs) [4].
 We would like to investigate how similar the crowd density produced by the two types of algorithms are.

+## Data
+In this project, we used the ShanghaiTech dataset, which is a large-scale crowd data set with nearly 800 images with around 330,000 accurately labeled heads.
+This data set consists of two parts: Part A and Part B. Part_A are images from surveillance cameras randomly crawled from the internet, while Part B are taken from busy streets of metropolitan areas in Shanghai.
+These images are manually labeled by [4] and can be found [here](https://www.kaggle.com/tthien/shanghaitech).

+We mainly used Part A to train and test our algorithms, since it contains mainly surveillance images, which aligns perfectly with the potential application (to surveillance cameras) of our algorithms.
+Part A is divided into train and test sets.
+According to the conventional 90% train 10% test split, the training set contains 300 images and their ground truth labels, while the test set contains 30 images and their labels.
+The labels in Part A are preprocessed using MATLAB to generate the ground truth density maps.
+The preprocessed data set used in this project can be downloaded from OneDrive [here](https://gtvault-my.sharepoint.com/:f:/g/personal/yguan44_gatech_edu/Eu3sBKiqEGhHnPCH_07KV90BwPqnUZBIVcDJB7YlADD1zQ?e=bRtCl1).

 ## Method